lhapaipai/symfony-vite-dev/src/guide/twig-functions.md

 # Twig functions

 The bundle provide 2 twig functions both of which accept an optional second parameter of options.
-An optional third parameter `buildName` si available if you have multiple builds.
+An optional third parameter `configName` si available if you have multiple builds.
 Look at [multiple configurations](/guide/multiple-configurations) page if you want more details.

 ## vite_entry_script_tags